 How can the money be spent?

 Scholarship checks awarded in your name can be spent on anything, but you would be wise to look at this as an investment and not a free pass to splurge on video games or concert tickets.
 This money is for school expenses.
 This could mean tuition, but it could also be books, pencils, housing, food (you can’t study on an empty stomach) or even computers and software.

 When you receive the scholarship money depends on the scholarship you’ve been awarded.
 Sometimes you get the money in one chunk before school begins, and in other cases the money is distributed in installments.
 Sometimes a scholarship may be paid out in the middle of a semester.

 Who gets scholarships?
 Where do they come from?

-Scholarships come from a variety of different sources, including clubs, organizations, charities, businesses, schools, the government and individuals.
-Colleges and universities offer financial assistance in the form of merit aid as well, so don’t forget to contact potential schools you may attend to see if you qualify for any.
+Scholarships come from a variety of different sources, including clubs, organizations, charities, foundations, businesses, colleges, the government and individuals.
+Colleges and universities offer financial assistance in the form of merit aid as well, so don’t forget to contact the colleges you are considering to see if you qualify for any merit aid.

-College scholarships aren’t just awarded to students with a 4.0 GPA.
-Each scholarship has its own objective.
+College scholarships aren’t awarded just to students with a 4.0 GPA.
+Each scholarship has its own criteria.
 Some scholarships are awarded based on need.
-For others you must be a member of an organization, be studying a certain field, or fit whatever guidelines the group awarding the money decides upon.
+For others you must be a member of an organization, be studying a certain field or fit whatever guidelines the group awarding the money decides upon.
 Regardless of whether you excel in academics, you should be able to find several scholarships that work for you.
-There are even scholarships intended for students living in a particular state or town, and you can continue to apply for scholarships during your college years all the way up to Ph.D. level studies.
+There are even scholarships intended for students living in a particular state or town.
+You can continue to apply for scholarships during your college years all the way up to Ph.D. level studies.